leo-burnett/folio/source/content/Categories/About/About Leo.md

 Leo brings a cultural and political understanding of technology that's grounded in a desire to empower everyone to better control their data, devices, and their privacy.
 Through their career, Leo has worked extensively as an organizer of open source technology projects, an advocate for more effective and accessible digital services in government, a digital communications teacher and trainer for organizations and individuals, and a political strategist.

 Leo writes about tech ([here](https://mainemorningstar.com/2024/10/01/maine-is-flying-blind-with-police-technology/) and [here](https://mainemorningstar.com/2024/03/22/maines-opportunity-to-rein-in-big-tech/)), advocates for digital privacy, creates community resources and events — like the [Clean Your Phone] zine — and works with [organizations](https://www.openmobilityfoundation.org/) that promote open source technology.

+You can see what they are reading on [book lists].